 Do you have any advice for aspiring developers that may be reading this?

 Mark: We’re learning as we go but we do have some basic truths other developers can learn from us.
 Secure the money to start (and finish if you can) before you begin.
 Start to build your fanbase while the idea is still percolating around in your brain.
 It’s hard to get people excited about something that doesn’t exist yet but start the process as early as you can.
 Internally, don’t argue too much.
 Dissension on the development team when you are working is counter-productive.
 Argue the details and map out your development plan before you start.
 Be realistic on your timetable.
 Trust me, everything takes longer when you are actually doing it than when you are thinking about doing it.
 Don’t believe in miracles like Kickstarter or Steam GreenLight – neither will work without a marketing budget and existing fanbase.
 Lastly, Never give up.
 If you’re passionate about your game and think it’s great, chances are there are others who will think the same.
 It’s a big world.

 Where about on the Internet can people find you?

 Mark: The best site to discover more information about the game is our website: www.feudums.com.
-There potential players can find other players to hang out with in our forums, download the latest version, read about the game and strategies, as well as find a way to support us directly.
+These potential players can find other players to hang out within our forums, download the latest version, read about the game and strategies, as well as find a way to support us directly.
 Of course, we have the normal social channels as well: Facebook/Feudums; Twitter/@Feudums; YouTube/FeudumsMMO.

 Do you have anything else to add?

-I would also like to take the opportunity to thank Mark, Imre and Matyas for agreeing to answer my questions, and to wish them best of luck with the game.
-After playing this game myself, and speaking as a fan of real-time strategies such as Empire Earth and Warcraft III: Reign of Chaos, I would recommend this title to any fan of the genre, and it is well deserved of the backing that it needs.
+I would also like to take the opportunity to thank Mark, Imre, and Matyas for agreeing to answer my questions and to wish them the best of luck with the game.
+After playing this game myself, and speaking as a fan of real-time strategies such as Empire Earth and Warcraft III: Reign of Chaos, I would recommend this title to any fan of the genre, and it is well deserved the backing that it needs.